pilight/pilight/docs/source/protocols/433.92/switch/quigg_1000.rst

 Switch on or off all compatible switches optionally using specified codeseq (-n)

-When using the Web-GUI use "unit": 4 in the config.json file for the master switch ("all": 1) and "id”: 16 with "unit”: 5 for the super code switch ("super”: 1).
+When using the webgui use "unit": 4 in the config.json file for the master switch ("all": 1).
+Use "id": 16 with "unit": 5 for the super code switch ("super": 1).